an-seunghwan/CDG-VAE/README.md

 # Causally Disentangled Generative Variational AutoEncoder

-This repository is the official implementation of Causally Disentangled Generative Variational AutoEncoder with pytorch.
+This repository is the official implementation of Causally Disentangled Generative Variational AutoEncoder (CDG-VAE) with pytorch.

 ## Package Dependencies